Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 39 projects likely to affect the area.
-Notable projects include Miranda Centre Place Plan and Public Domain Plan, Salvation Army Miranda Redevelopment, StorHub Miranda Self Storage, Southgate Shopping Centre Expansion.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 39 projects that could impact the region.
+Notable ones include Salvation Army Miranda Redevelopment, Miranda Centre Place Plan and Public Domain Plan, StorHub Miranda Self Storage, and Southgate Shopping Centre Expansion.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.